Routing in the PSTN: Dynamic alternative routing

 Dynamic alternative routing (DAR) is a method of decentralized dynamic routing of telephone calls that uses only a limited amount of local information, which consists of trunk reservation thresholds, or simply knowing the collection of outgoing trunks from the exchange.

-An 1989 US patent by British Telecommunications describes dynamic alternative routing as:A call between two nodes interconnected by a direct link is first offered to the direct route, and if that is blocked it is offered to a currently nominated two-link alternative route between the two nodes.
+A 1989 US patent by British Telecommunications describes dynamic alternative routing as:A call between two nodes interconnected by a direct link is first offered to the direct route, and if that is blocked it is offered to a currently nominated two-link alternative route between the two nodes.
 If that route is busy, the call is lost, and a randomly chosen two-link route is assigned to be the new current nominated alternative route.Thus the chosen route varies to take changing traffic patterns and demands into account.
 The technique was the subject of Richard Gibbens' doctoral thesis at Cambridge University under Frank Kelly, in collaboration with BT Research, and a British patent was granted in 1985.
 DAR was implemented in British Telecom's national network in 1996.